 Bruce Peninsula: Natural Beauty With Charming Ghost Towns

-I have chosen Bruce Peninsula from northern Ontario because its history is different from Sudbury's.
+I have chosen Bruce Peninsula from southern Ontario because its history is different from Sudbury's.
 What they have in common is that this beautiful Canadian National Park is also filled with many ghost towns.
 With its combination of natural beauty, crystal-clear water, and nice people, it can be an ideal place to go on a trip from Toronto or other parts of Ontario.

 Bruce Peninsula can offer an extraordinary experience for you and your family, and you don't have to be scared that somebody will get hurt because nature has already dealt with the remains of the buildings and there are not many abandoned mines.